ethstorage/ethstorage-doc/overview/technologies/external-data-retention-l2-network.md

 - Submitting proof of storage: L2 storage nodes submit the generated proof of storage to the storage contract to validate their participation in the network.
 And this is how the storage providers collect their reward once the proof is accepted by the contract.

 These functionalities collectively enable decentralized data retrieval, storage, and verification in the L2 data retention network.
-Storage providers can join the L2 network permissionlessly by running a data node.
+Storage providers can join the L2 network permissionlessly by running a storage node.